A PVC strawberry tower is an innovative way to grow lots of strawberry plants on a small plot of ground.

 Once you've got everything you'll need on hand, you can lay out where your holes will go, and cut them with the hole saw.

 Once the holes are cut, it’s a good idea to use a piece of sandpaper to knock off the sharp edges formed by the hole saw.
+(Your fingers will thank you when it comes time to plant!)

 To get your strawberry tower ready for planting, you’ll need to address two concerns: stability and irrigation.